samanthashleyrose/React-Coding-Portfolio/README.md

 ## Usage

 You may begin by using the Navigation Links to bring you to your desired page or topic.
-Hover over each image on the projects page to view each projects title; the click the "View" link to be brought to the deployed sites.
+On the projects page, click each projects title to be brought to the deployed sites.
+In addition, you may reach out to me via the contact form on the Contact Page or via my listed contact information.

-In addition, a link to my GitHub Portfolio is attached to both the GitHub icon at the bottom of the page.
-You may reach me by sending me a message on the Contact Page.

 ![Screenshot of Portfolio]()